So let's try to check out the context for more of it and see what we could get. So here's the question they opened up, quoting a scripture -

-But what was the context was all about?
-Does this suggest that Christ was only human in nature or something about the reason why he came to earth for the atonement?
+But what was the context all about?
+Does this suggest that Christ was only human in nature, or is it something about the reason why he came to earth for the atonement?

-You see, reading the whole context will help you identify the very reason why Christ came to earth and the purpose was all about of having a body to accomplished his work.
-By reading on some prior verse to it, you will understand how Paul's letter to the people of Corinth help them understand that about Christ divinity and how he came up to be a human to understand the suffering of the humanity, and this nature simply calls Hypostatic Union.
+You see, reading the whole context will help you identify the very reason why Christ came to earth, and the purpose was all about having a body to accomplish his work.
+By reading on some prior verse to it, you will understand how Paul's letter to the people of Corinth helps them understand that about Christ's divinity and how he came to be a human to understand the suffering of humanity, and this nature is simply called the Hypostatic Union.

-It is necessary for Christ to be born in this world so that men who were subjected to the fall of Adam which is Sin and Death, will be redeemed and became subject to him to have an everlasting life as the scripture stated.
-Take note that this People from Corinth doesn't understand the Doctrine of Resurrections some doesn't believe the resurrection of Christ happens, so Paul in his letter tries to help them understood the Fall of Adam as the First Man and why Christ Must come to Atone human from the Fall.
-Let's read the verses clearly to understand it (1 Corinthians 15:12-23) -
+It is necessary for Christ to be born in this world so that men who were subjected to the fall of Adam, which is sin and death, will be redeemed and become subject to him to have an everlasting life, as the scripture states.
+Take note that these people from Corinth don't understand the doctrine of resurrection.
+Some don't believe the resurrection of Christ happened, so Paul in his letter tries to help them understand the Fall of Adam as the First Man and why Christ must come to atone humans from the Fall.
+Let us read then the verses clearly to understand them (1 Corinthians 15:12-23) -

 12 Now if Christ be preached that he rose from the dead, how say some among you that there is no resurrection of the dead?